enkhbatMunkhbold/job-order-management/README.md

 ## Work Environment

-The **Job Management App** is a full-stack web application built with **React** on the front end and **Flask** (Python) on the back end.
+The **Job Order Management** is a full-stack web application built with **React** on the front end and **Flask** (Python) on the back end.
 On the front end, it utilizes the **useContext** hook to manage and share Jobs and User data across multiple components, enabling smooth and centralized state management.

 On the back end, the app is powered by the **Flask** framework, along with key tools such as **SQLAlchemy** for database interaction and **Marshmallow** for data serialization and validation.